-Whether you‘re an established company with existing on-prem hardware or a new company trying to get off the ground, embracing a cloud-based architecture provides unprecedented flexibility.
+Whether you’re an established company with existing on-prem hardware or a new company trying to get off the ground, embracing a cloud-based architecture provides unprecedented flexibility.
 By unlocking new ways to use and expand your network and computing resources, moving to the cloud allows you to harness the creative potential of your employees wherever they are.
-Here are 7 Things About Cloud You Ought to Know: 1: Eliminate Hardware Maintenance and Reduce […]
+Here are 7 Things About Cloud You Ought to Know About […]

 Whether you’re an established company with existing on-prem hardware or a new company trying to get off the ground, embracing a cloud-based architecture provides unprecedented flexibility.
 By unlocking new ways to use and expand your network and computing resources, moving to the cloud allows you to harness the creative potential of your employees wherever they are.

 Traditional infrastructure systems use a combination of physical hardware, like computers, network appliances, and data storage machines.
 In the cloud, these resources are available ala carte, on-demand, all the time.
 This is known as Infrastructure as a Service (IaaS).

 IaaS removes the need to make large, upfront investments in physical hardware and infrastructure.
 A startup that launches their product entirely in the cloud can focus more time and money on the development of their brand.
 An established organization that moves into the cloud can use IaaS to bolster existing infrastructure while eliminating the need to purchase extra hardware, hire new staff, and establish additional facilities.

 Regardless of the maturity of your company, choosing cloud over in-house infrastructure eliminates the need for hardware maintenance, software updates, and server upkeep.
 These tasks will be handled by the cloud provider.
 This significantly reduces maintenance costs and allows IT departments to focus on more important work.